epics-base/p4p/documentation/values.rst

 Type definitions
 ----------------

-The :py:mod:`p4p.nt` module can be used to build common :py:class:`Type` definitions.
+The :py:mod:`p4p.nt` module contains helpers to build common :py:class:`Type` definitions.

 Structures are strongly typed.
 The type is specified with a code.
-Supported codes are given in the table below, and may be prefixed with 'a' to make an array.
+Supported codes are given in the table below.
-For example, 'ai' is an array of signed 32-bit integers.

 Type specifier codes: